 The problem is that we don’t apply this to anything else.
 We force our kids to do math, learn a language, eat broccoli, turn off electronics, etc., often to their dismay.

 If you don’t involve kids in a church, when do you think they’ll learn that?
 If they don’t understand an aspect of a worship service, explain it to them.
 And if you don’t know what to tell them, do some research together.

 As often as possible, kids and students should be involved in small groups, serving in a church and attending worship.
 Is every kid different?
 Yes.
 Should you force your kids to do something they dislike?
 Sometimes.

 Our kids take out the trash and dislike it, but they still do it.
 I don’t think they’ll be scarred as adults because of that.

 3. Read the Bible together.

-Part of why kids dislike church is they don’t understand the relevance of the Bible and the things that happen at church.
-It is something their parents do, apart from them.
-So do it with them.
+Part of why kids dislike church is they don’t understand the Bible’s relevance and the things that happen at church.
+It’s something their parents do, apart from them.
+So do it with them!

-I know this is difficult, and they don’t always want to sit still, but doing something is better than nothing.
+I know this is difficult, and kids don’t always want to sit still.
+But doing something is better than nothing.

-For our family, we’ve tried things like the Jesus Storybook Bible when the kids were younger to using a catechism now, so we have a question each week we are working through as a family.
-It doesn’t matter what you do as long as you do something.
+For our family, we used resources like The Jesus Storybook Bible when the kids were younger.
+Now we use a catechism, working through one question per week as a family.
+It doesn’t matter what you do…as long as you do something.